noriega2112/noriega2112/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Computer Science at Universidad de San Pedro Sula.
-- 💼 &nbsp; Working as a Web Developer at RocketHN.
+- 💼 &nbsp; Working as a Web Developer at Dualtech.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Algorithms.

 <h3> 🛠 &nbsp;Tech Stack</h3>